CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 We live in dangerous times for "supply chain attacks" in open-source and it is getting worse.
 This is a problem we need to address!
 In this project, you don't need to TRUST ME!
 You can run all the bash commands inside bash scripts line-by-line.
 My emphasis is to thoroughly comment and describe what is my intention for every single command.
 You can follow and observe exactly what is going on.
 This is the beauty of open source.
 But this is realistic only for very simple projects.
 To be meticulously precise, you still have to trust the Windows code, Linux, GNU tools, drivers, Podman, Buildah, VSCode, extensions, the microprocessor, memory, disc and many other projects.
 There is no system without an inherent minimal level of TRUST.

-## Compile (build) speed in various environments

-After using these containers for some time I was curious about compile performance in various environments.
-And I was right!
-I tried `cargo auto build` on my project `database_web_ui_on_server` in different environments.
-I build a few times and find an average.

-18s in container on WSL2 without shared volume
-8s  in container on WSL2 with shared volume
-6s  in WSL2

-11s in the container on Debian (dual boot) without shared volume
-7s  in the container on Debian (dual boot) with shared volume
-6s  in Debian (dual boot)

-Then I changed the linker to "mold" on Debian.
-It is 3x faster!
-The "mold" linker is experimental Linux only.
-That's ok for me.

-6.84s in container on WSL2 without shared volume
-5.05s in container on WSL2 with shared volume
-3.66s  in WSL2

-***4.43s in the container on Debian (dual boot) without shared volume***
-5.35s in the container on Debian (dual boot) with shared volume
-3.61s in Debian (dual boot)

-That is a big difference!
-I decided I will develop Rust projects in Debian (dual boot) without shared volume with the mold linker.
-The container steals a little performance for itself, but it is not a big deal in that combination.
-Security is not cheap!

 ## Docker and OCI